RatnadipDas/react-hooks/README.md

 ## Building a custom hook called `useLocalStorage`

 Our custom hook the `useLocalStorage` hook saves and retrieves value from local storage.
-Implementation and example usage of this hook is given below:
+The implementation and and example usage of this hook is given below:

 ```tsx
 import { Dispatch, SetStateAction, useEffect, useState } from "react";